| BASIS SETS for INTERFACE DESIGN Martin and Friend are

 response to

+external cues.
 The IRG will also investigate the origin and control of spatio-temporal

 patterns in active biomaterial systems.
 Just as many modern